nullservices/2025-ProviderLookup/README.md

 ## 🔁 Automation

-Each importer is designed to be run **monthly** (via cron, GitHub Actions, etc.).
+Each importer is designed to be run **monthly** (or yearly for Open Payments).
-If the import for a given month is already present, it will automatically **skip** reprocessing that file.
+If the data for a given period has already been imported, the importer will automatically **skip** reprocessing that file.